Shopify/shopify_app/docs/Upgrading.md

 If you need to upgrade by more than one major version (e.g. from v18 to v20), we recommend doing one at a time.
 Deploy each into production to help to detect problems earlier.

+We also recommend the use of a staging site which matches your production environment as closely as possible.

 If you do run into issues, there are two useful techniques to apply: Adding log statements, and using an interactive debugger, such as `pry`.

 You can temporarily add log statements or debugger calls to the `shopify_app` or `shopify-api-ruby` gems: